mcfrith/last-rna/last-long-reads.md

 `fail_2d` sequences do not seem to be more accurate than the `fail_fwd` ones.
 So there is little point in using `fail_rev` or `fail_2d`.

+## Appendix C: Fixing read identifiers

+Each read should have a short, unique "name" or "identifier".
+Unfortunately, these identifiers are often ridiculously long, which makes things inefficient and inconvenient.
+Worse, unique identifiers sometimes contain spaces (which are used as field separators in many formats).
+One fix is to replace the identifiers with serial numbers.

+FASTA -> FASTA with serial numbers:

+    awk '/>/ {$0 = ">" ++n} 1' nasty.fa > nice.fa

+FASTQ -> FASTA with serial numbers:

+    awk 'NR % 4 == 2 {print ">" ++n "\n" $0}' myseq.fq > myseq.fa

+Some care is needed: if you do this separately for two datasets, and later combine them, then the serial numbers will not be unique.

 [LAST]: http://last.cbrc.jp/
 [lastdb]: http://last.cbrc.jp/doc/lastdb.html